albinahlback/libmd407/README.md

 ```

 Although some users prefer installing it to `/usr/arm-none-eabi`, the author of
-this fork recommends instead to install it under your `$HOME` to avoid the use
+this fork recommends instead to install it under your `$HOME` to avoid any
-of any unnecessary root usage.
+unnecessary root usage.

 ## Authors